oh-facts/3d-renderer/readme.md

 ## Compile

+Vulkan 1.2 is used.
+Dynamic rendering, BDA, Sync 2 and Descriptor indexing is also used.
+I have been used.

 The main branch will always compile on windows, linux and mac.

 `Dev` might not compile on windows / mac since I use Arch btw.
 However, every now and then, I boot up windows to make it compile.

+`hot` might only compile on my machine.
+Sometimes it doesn't, but I still push it.
+Git is "free" cloud storage

 Mac build and vulkan support has been authored by @gruelingpine185

-Vulkan 1.2 is used.
-Dynamic rendering, BDA, Sync 2 and Descriptor indexing is also used.
-I have been used.

 #### Dependencies

-- vulkan sdk (vk headers + lib + vma headers + glslc)
+- vulkan sdk (vk headers and lib + vma headers + glslc)

-- glfw
+- glfw (For win32, binaries and headers are shipped with the repo)

+- C99 and C++17 compiler

 ### Linux